 AVCs are taken from your pay, just like your normal pension contributions.
-Deductions start from the next available pay period after you've set up the AVC.
-You may vary your contributions or stop payment at any time while you are paying into the LGPS.
+Deductions start from the next available pay period after you set up the AVC.
+You may change your contributions or stop paying AVCs at any time while you are paying into the LGPS.